Andy-s-terraform/SRE/README.md

-# SRE
+Snow deplyment, i created the terraform on my personal computer.
-Work on the SRE team
+This will be updated with the SBOX code